Labrador Retriever Colors: An Illustrated Guide

 The three different combinations of B genes that a Labrador can inherit from his parents are:

-Dominant genes to switch off, or override, recessive genes.
+Dominant genes override, recessive genes.
+I like to think of them as a switch that turn off the recessive gene they are paired with.
 So dog with BB genes will be black, because he has two genes for a black coat.
 And a Bb dog will be black too, because the dominant B genethe recessive b gene.
 Only a dog with a matching pair of bb genes will express the instruction for less eumelanin in their coat, and be brown.

 How Chocolate Labradors Are Made